How to Count Unique Names in Excel (6 Simple Methods)

 Where,

-• Here in the MATCH function the lookup_value, lookup_array and [match type] is B5:B15,B5:B15,0
+• In the MATCH function the lookup_value, lookup_array and [match type] are B5:B15,B5:B15,0.

-• After the MATCH function, there is an IF The reason the IF function is needed is that MATCH will return a #N/A error for empty cells.
-So, we are excluding the empty cells with B5:B15<>””
+• After the MATCH function there is an IF, which is needed because MATCH will return an #N/A error for empty cells.
+We exclude the empty cells in the IF function with B5:B15<>””.

-• The bins_array argument is constructed from this part of the formula (ROW(B5:B15)-ROW(B5)+1)
+• The bins_array argument is constructed from this part of the formula: (ROW(B5:B15)-ROW(B5)+1)

 SUM with FREQUENCY and MATCH Formula to Count Unique Names